Insurance can be a hassle for those who are new to the road.

 In addition to liability insurance, some states require drivers to have uninsured/underinsured motorist insurance, which covers you if you get into an accident with another driver that doesn’t have sufficient insurance coverage.

-In total, there are six common types of car insurance coverages.
+In total, there are six common types of car insurance.
 These include:

 Covers damages and injuries to other drivers and vehicles when you are at fault, as well as your legal fees